-The RV industry is experiencing increased competition in the form of tiny homes, which are related, in many ways, to RVs.
+The RV industry is experiencing increased competition in tiny homes, which are related to RVs in many ways.
 However, the industry is experiencing intense internal competition between manufacturers intent on capturing what many people describe as a slowing market.
-For instance, companies, such as Thor Industries and Forest River own a significant number of brands within the RV industry.
+For instance, companies such as Thor Industries and Forest River own a significant number of brands within the RV industry.
 Dominating companies in the RV industry focus on increased luxury, but in an industry that offers relatively low entrance barriers, this consolidation also represents fixed thinking, which could easily lead to more innovative companies siphoning off much of the market with the right product or product mix.

 9. State parks

 Although changing political environments threaten state parks and natural resources in favor of development, the RV industry’s primary destinations include state and national parks in the United States, Australia, and China.
 This is leading to increased practice of lobbying for the privatization of services on traditionally public lands.

 For campers, this trend can be seen as a boon as luxury services are often more notably present in private resorts, but there is a concern among environmentalists that resources will be ravaged to the broader detriment of the environment at large.
 That said, it is common for state parks to partner with basic services, such as those that deal in gifts and concessions.
 Consequently, this trend is expected to continue as budget decreases can significantly impact a state park’s ability to provide basic services.

 Relating to the aforementioned desire of campers to travel and vacation more affordably while also helping to protect or heal the environment is the trend of campers equipping their RVs with solar panels.
 These solar panels are used for the purpose of heating, cooling, and powering basic appliances.

 RV Industry Stats and Growth Projections in 2021